pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/2_data_models_and_firestore_converters/instructions.md

 }
 ```

 Note how each field has a clear type.
 It's important to not leave lists and maps without specifying the type of object inside it.
-In this case we know the users map has String keys and int values.
+In this case, you already know that the `users` map has `String` keys and `int` values.
 Similarly, each answer could be represented with a new model, as each answer in the list is a map with its own fields.

 ```dart
 class Answer {